cortexproject/cortex/docs/blocks-storage/querier.md

         # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.enabled-items
         [enabled_items: <list of string> | default = []]

+        # How long to cache an index for a block.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.index-ttl
+        [index_ttl: <duration> | default = 24h]

       redis:
         # Comma separated list of redis addresses.
 Supported prefixes are: dns+
         # (looked up as an A/AAAA query), dnssrv+ (looked up as a SRV query,